EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/cart-mutations.md

 ### Initiate cart requests

-In order to initiate the cart update, your function should return an array of objects each of which should contain information on what Shopify Cart API Ajax request you want to perform.
+In order to initiate the cart update, your function should return an object with the `requests` property that should be an array of objects with information on what Shopify Cart API Ajax request you want to perform.

-Each object must have the `type` property.
+Each "request"-object must have the `type` property.
 The available types are `add`, `get`, `update`, `change`, `clear`, according to [Shopify Cart API endpoints](https://shopify.dev/docs/api/ajax/reference/cart).